Softheon/NG-Workshop/README.md

 ![alt text](https://softheonworkshop.azureedge.net/ng-workshop/Workshop_HeaderNav_Example1.png "NG Workshop Example")

-This will render the theme colored header with only a text logo, searchbar, left menu navigation, and user menu
+This will render the dark colored header with only a text logo, searchbar, left menu navigation, and user menu

 ```Typescript